White paperThe Enterprise Framework for Compliant, Scalable AI

 For eTMF leaders at biotech companies managing multi-CRO trials under inspection readiness pressure, fragmented Excel-based trackers are more than an inconvenience — they are a compliance liability.
 USDM Life Sciences specializes in transforming eTMF oversight by replacing manual, siloed processes with unified Veeva Vault workflows.
 If your team is managing disconnected processes, misaligned review cycles, or limited visibility into TMF completeness across your portfolio, contact USDM today to better optimize your Veeva Vaults and get more out of your investments.

 We can also help you take the next step: designing and rolling out a Quality by Design TMF oversight framework that moves your organization from reactive compliance to real-time inspection readiness.
-And as AI capabilities continue to evolve, USDM is positioned to help you explore how AI can further streamline eTMF operations — from intelligent document classification and completeness monitoring to proactive identification of filing gaps before they become inspection findings.
+And as AI capabilities continue to evolve, USDM is positioned to help you explore how AI — governed for compliance — can further streamline eTMF operations, from intelligent document classification and completeness monitoring to proactive identification of filing gaps before they become inspection findings.

 Download USDM's white paper, Building an AI-Ready Veeva Vault Operating Model, to get the roadmap for building an AI-ready operating model that reduces validation overhead, minimizes compliance risk, and keeps you inspection-ready.